PiBrewing/craftbeerpi4-documentation/master/examples/example-influxdb2.md

 Change the password for the admin user when asked.

-Navivagte to Connections and add a new InfluxDB based data connection:
+Navigate to Connections and add a new InfluxDB based data connection:
 ![Grafana Connection ](../../.gitbook/assets/cbpi4_grafana_connections.png)

 Then add a new data source: